 This is another recipe that I got an idea for during my last visit to Slovenia.
 In Slovenia, having a bowl of soup as a starter is more common than in the UK.
 Also when it’s hot, Slovenians love having their soups.
-This type of soups are quite light and mostly vegetable-based since they are not the main course.
+This type of soups is quite light and mostly vegetable-based since they are not the main course.

 When eating lunch one day in one of Slovenian’s ‘gostilna’ (a type of restaurant), the first course served was a lovely courgette soup which was really tasty and from what I could tell, the main ingredients were courgettes, carrots, parsley and maybe some potatoes.
 I decided to make this kind of soup at home, probably not exactly the same but similar.

 When I make soup I like to make a big pot of it, just so that I can have it the next day as well.
 This recipe is enough for at least 4 people but you can easily freeze it if you don’t want to eat it all at once.
 Make it once and have it multiple times over time, right?
 Well, at least this is my philosophy which makes things a little bit easier and saves loads of time.

 For this soup, I used my new blender or I should rather say, a multi-purpose food processor from Andrew James.
 I really love my new kitchen toy – it has a pulse function which allows me to blend something really quickly but it still leaves bits in it.
-The blending jug has a capacity of 1.8 litres which makes it perfect for blending large quantities of soup so it’s really perfect for me as I always make a soup for at least 4 people.
-It’s currently on offer here, if you are interested.
+The blending jug has a capacity of 1.8 litres which makes it perfect for blending large quantities of soup so it’s really perfect for me as I always make soup for at least 4 people.

 And now over to the recipe…